Join the effort

 I pledge to do what I can to reduce light pollution, especially during peak bird migration, at the building(s) or commercial space(s) that my organization owns, operates, or leases/occupies.

-Between 11 p.m. and 6 a.m., in April and May in the spring, and in September and October in the fall, I’ll take steps to:
+Between 11 p.m. and 6 a.m., in April and May in the spring, and in September and October in the fall, I’ll take as many of the below actions that are feasible for me:

-⦿ Turn off or reduce exterior decorative lighting
+⦿ Turn off or reduce exterior decorative lighting, leaving security lighting on as needed

 ⦿ Down-shield spotlights and other exterior lighting, or limit exterior lighting to ground level